Shadow-Admins/Cyber_Club/Starting_Point/DFIR/Memory_Forensics/Volatility/README.md

 <details>
     <summary>Walkthrough</summary>
 <p></p>
-There are two methods to obtain the flag for this challenge, the first and simpler way is using the envars option and the second is pulling the registry sub key that contains the computer name.
+There are two methods to obtain the flag for this challenge, the first and simpler way is using the envars option and the second is pulling the registry sub key that contains the computer name (I have written a better explaination of pulling registry subkeys in the Rick-GeneralInfo challenge).
 I will go over the envars method first.
 The command looks like this:
 <p></p>

 ```